scalamolecule/molecule-web/content/documentation/generic.md

 ## Log API

-_Some index descriptions in the following sections respectfully quoted from the [Datomic documentation](https://docs.datomic.com/on-prem/log.html)._
+_Some index descriptions in the following sections respectfully quoted from the [Datomic Log api documentation](https://docs.datomic.com/on-prem/api/log.html)._

 Datomic's database log is a recording of all transaction data in historic order, organized for efficient access by transaction.
 The Log is therefore an efficient source of finding data by transaction time.